taylorrgriffin/secret-safe/README.md

 # secret-saver

-Node module that keeps your pesky secrets from being committed!
+Keeps your pesky secrets from being committed!